platocrat/platocrat/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on the [`supply_chain_simulator`](https://github.com/orangewit3/supply_chain_simulator) for my uni to simulate supply chain operations of commodities on Ethereum!
+🔭 I’m currently working on:
+- [`supply_chain_simulator`](https://github.com/orangewit3/supply_chain_simulator): a project in collab with my uni to simulate supply chain operations of commodities on Ethereum!

+🌱 I’m currently learning:
+- Rust 🦀,
+- WebAssembly,
-- 🌱 I’m currently learning Rust 🦀 and TypeScript (+ React), and building a **test** routine with `react-testing-library` + `cypress` + `jest` to test all the code I write.
+- TypeScript (+ React), and
+- Working to build a **test** routine with `react-testing-library` + `cypress` + `jest` to test all the code I write.

+⚡ Fun fact:
-- ⚡ Fun fact: In a 2 year haitus from uni, I dropped out to devote my life to becoming a music producer (i.e. I have quite a lot of experience in making radio ready 🎼 🎶 in Ableton 💽).
+- During a 2 year haitus from uni, I dropped out to devote my life to becoming a music producer (i.e. I have quite a lot of experience in making radio ready 🎼 🎶 in Ableton 💽), briefly worked as a server in Chicago music theatre’s, became passionate about crypto and blockchains, and lastly, worked at a niche donut shop downtown